Automated monitoring of subdomains for fun and profit — Release of Sublert

 Next step is to create a Slack workplace to where new subdomains will be sent to.
 Just browse to https://slack.com/ and create a free account.

-Next, we need to generate Webhook URLs for each channel so we can leverage Slack API.
+Next, we need to generate Webhook URLs for both channels so we can leverage Slack API.

 Browse to https://api.slack.com/apps and create a new application.

-Browse to Incoming Webhooks and create two Webhooks and link each one to the two channels formed previously.
+Browse to Incoming Webhooks and create two webhooks and link both to the previous channels:

 And link each webhook with the corresponding Slack channel.